Carers Support Fund Wales Programme

 Adferiad are supporting unpaid carers through the Carers Support Fund by delivering:

-Virtual counselling services: providing a comprehensive remote counselling service specifically designed for unpaid carers in Caerphilly.
+Virtual counselling services: Providing a comprehensive remote counselling service specifically designed for unpaid carers in Caerphilly.
 This service aims to provide emotional support and resilience-building through a package of six individual one-to-one sessions.

 |